Updated on June 2, 2020

 - The official ‘Minimizing the Risk of Exposure to COVID-19 Coronavirus Disease in Canada Order‘.
 It includes a list of non-applicable situations.

-- Immigration and Refugee Board of Canada: measures related to COVID-19 and information on the extension of the suspension of all in-person hearings and mediations
+- Immigration and Refugee Board of Canada: special measures due to COVID-19

 - A professor at Carleton University created a guide explaining how one can make a financial aid request related to coronavirus.
 This information in plain language may help your clients.